Carissa bonsai trees are created from Carissa macrocarpa grandiflora and its many variations. They are all suitable for bonsai.

 The plant itself is easy to grow and the fruit, fragrant flowers and small leaves are a plus.
 Carissa macrocarpa grandiflora has very large thorns.
 The fruit is commonly used in jams and jellies.
 Birds are also fond of it, and will steal it whenever possible.

 When it became a popular garden plant in California and Florida, many dwarf cultivars were soon introduced.
 (Not all cultivars produce fruit.)

 This bonsai is often referred to by the common name Natal plum.
 So named because the plant is native to a province in Africa called KwaZulu-Natal.
 (This common name is often mispronounced ‘natal,’ as in birth.)

-Carissa boxwood is another common name, although the plant is not in the Buxus genus.
+Carissa boxwood is also a common name, although the plant is not in the Buxus genus.

-Rick wrote: "I thought I'd share a Carissa bonsai from a hedge that survived Hurricane Andrew, the house it bordered did not."
+The lovely bonsai photo above, was sent to me from Florida resident Richard Jefferey.
+It is an urban yamadori.
+Rick told me: “I thought I’d share a Carissa from a hedge that survived Hurricane Andrew . . . the house it bordered did not.”